 In Burlington Care Center, 3.69% of Patients had Serious Falls

 This gauges the percent of long-term stay patients who sustained falls which caused serious injury.
 Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be a sign of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This is the percent of patients who suffered from a urinary tract infection.
-Urinary tract infections are routinely caused by lower quality nursing care.
-Better hygiene protocols minimizes the number of UTI's sustained by residents in a nursing home.
-Keep in mind that this datapoint is affected by by the fact that facilities have incongruent reporting standards for UTI's.
+This is the percentage of patients that sustained a urinary tract infection.
+Urinary tract infections are routinely associated with worse hygiene protocols.
+Better hygiene protocols limits the number of UTI's sustained by residents in a nursing home.
+Note that this datapoint is affected by by the fact that nursing homes have incongruent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

 In Burlington Care Center, 16.77% of Patients use Anti-Psychotic Medication

 This is the percentage of patients given antipsychotic drugs.
 These medications are used for a variety of medical conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication